TeamMood/teammood.github.com/_posts/2022-07-12-how-to-live-wholeness-in-the-workplace.markdown

 redirect_from:
 layout: post
 ---
-*After discussing the*[*principles of “teal organizations”*](https://blog.teammood.com/liberating-leadership) *as described by French author Frederic Laloux, I wanted to dive a bit deeper into one of these 3 pillars: the practice of****wholeness****.
+*After discussing the&nbsp;*[*principles of “teal organizations”*](https://blog.teammood.com/liberating-leadership) *as described by French author Frederic Laloux, I wanted to dive a bit deeper into one of these 3 pillars: the practice of&nbsp;****wholeness****.
 Indeed, there is no single definition of wholeness, let alone a set of instructions that can be applied to all and to all organizations.
 So I went to see Dimitri and Marie-Pierre, both leaders of organizations that want to be as living and evolutive as possible, and who practice wholeness on a daily basis, to discuss the topic.
 In this article, I share with you the lessons I learned.&nbsp;*

 Why practice wholeness in an organization?
 What are the conditions to test it in a safe way?
 What are the difficulties?
 What rituals can be used to practice wholeness with your team?
 These are some of the questions I had the opportunity to discuss with Dimitri, founder of Scholanova, and Marie-Pierre, co-founder of Ze.game and France Apprenante.
 To know more about my inspirers, go to the bottom of the article.